Tools Used for Implementing Lean Six Sigma

 7. Mistake Proofing

 Mistake proofing is also known as Poka-yoke.
 This tool is most commonly applied to the DMAIV processes implied to the upcoming processes in the system or a new system.
 This tool is used to synchronize the different steps in the process while designing a new system during the DMAIV process to design and implement the new system.
 The possibilities for abolishing a key cause of defects can be identified by refining and reformatting the system to avoid any situation leading to or causing the error.

 These tools are used to identify the defects and give proper ways of defending against the wastes and improving the quality standards.
 Lean Six Sigma is a globally accepted methodology used for the quality enhancement of different processes.

 This has been a guide to Lean Six Sigma Tools.
 Here we have discussed the various tools used in the implementation of lean six sigma.
-You may also look at the following article to learn more –
+You may also look at the following articles to learn more –

 - Best 6 Lessons I Learned from Lean Six Sigma